CivicActions/guidebook/common-practices-tools/security/yubikey.md

 ### Security Hints

 -   If you trust your environment (like at home) you can keep the YubiKey near or even plugged into your computer.
--   In low trust environments (coffee shops, hotel rooms, etc.) keep your YubiKey with you at all times (in a pocket or purse).
+-   In low trust environments (coffee shops, hotel rooms, etc.) keep your YubiKey with you at all times (in a pocket or purse), especially if step away from your computer, even briefly.
 If your computer is compromised, it won't be accessible without the YubiKey that you have on you.
 -   Do not use SMS text messages for multi-factor authentication.
 Your MFA is only as strong as the weakest method you have configured.

 ## Enable YubiKey MFA for applications